Alex & Eve

-Alex & Eve is a 2016 Australian comedy-drama and romance film, directed by Peter Andrikidis and written by Alex Lykos, based on his play of the same name.
-The film is about dating in a multicultural landscape when Greek Orthodox school teacher Alex (Richard Brancatisano) falls in love with Muslim Lebanese lawyer Eve (Andrea Demetriades).
-The stage production of Alex & Eve premiered in 2006 and finished in 2008, with sequels running until 2016.
+Alex & Eve is a 2015 Australian romantic comedy film directed by Peter Andrikidis and written by Alex Lykos based on Lykos's 2006 play of the same name.
 The film adaptation was released in October 2015 by producer, Murray Fahey's distribution company, Magicbox Entertainment.
+The film centres around Greek Orthodox school teacher Alex (Richard Brancatisano), who falls in love with a Muslim lawyer from Lebanon, Eve (Andrea Demetriades).
+The stage production of the same name premiered in 2006 and finished in 2008, with sequels running until 2016.
 The film explores multiculturalism in Australia, as well as the importance of family, in a light-hearted manner.
-The film was received with overall positive reviews and was nominated for three awards in 2016, including Best Feature Film.
+The film was received with overall positive reviews and was nominated for three awards in 2016, including Best Feature Film at the Los Angeles Greek Film Festival.
 The film was set in Sydney, Australia and reached international audiences.

 Plot

 Alex is a quiet, unassuming schoolteacher whose students call him gay because he is unattached.
 His friend Paul is dating legal receptionist Claire, who has lawyer Eve for a friend.
 They contrive to have Alex and Eve meet, and from the start it is an uneven and quirky relationship.
-But they soon fall in love - and herein lies the problem.
 He is Greek Orthodox and she is Lebanese Muslim.
 Both sets of parents are vehemently opposed to this relationship when they discover what is going on.
 Then we discover that Eve's family have arranged for her to marry a Lebanese from overseas.
-Paul is distraught and after yet another verbal stoush with his prejudiced father, he moves out of his home.
+Paul is distraught and after yet another argument with his prejudiced father, he moves out of his home.
 Eve's brother, who at first opposed any relationship, now sees that Eve loves Alex.
 On the day Eve is to wed Mohammed her brother approaches Alex and demands to know if he loves Eve, upon discovering that Alex does in fact love Eve he tells Alex to go after her.
 Alex bundles his family into his car and confronts Eve at the wedding, after initially saying that she can't be with him she changes her mind as Alex is walking away.
 The two run hand in hand to the waiting bridal car where they kiss as they are driven away from the abandoned wedding.